OrelsProjects/writestack-blogs/src/blogs/1-start-with-writestack/3-statistics.md

 # 📊 How To Use Your Statistics {#using-statistics}

-This is your **practical**, no-fluff guide to making the most out of your WriteStack Stats page.
+This is your **practical** guide to making the most out of your WriteStack Stats page.

 Use this guide to learn:
 - how to interpret each chart